 French 11 is a prerequisite for entrance into certain B.C.
 Universities and colleges.
 This course is meant to improve the French skills already acquired in French 10.
-In order to complete the requirements for this class, there are 12 units specifically designed to trigger students' interest through video clips, audio files and projects.
+This course is specifically designed to trigger students' interest through video clips, audio files and projects.

-Recommended Prerequisite: French 10 BC Graduation Program 4 Credits Elective Courses Does NOT count for credit in ADULT Graduation Program
+Recommended Prerequisite: French 10 4 Credits Elective Courses